 10. Only new liquid nitrogen was added to the tank.
-The container was sealed prior to export and the seal recorded on the veterinary certificate.
+The container was sealed with an official government seal prior to export and the seal number was recorded on the veterinary certificate.

 Consensus document between Australia and the European Union: Principles of Zoning and Regionalisation (SANCO/10157/2005)